 For example: Do your employees know what your company’s goals are?
 Are they deeply involved in helping the company reach those goals?

 The 7 Most Important Internal Communication Survey Questions

-To get good quality data from an internal communications survey, make sure you’re only asking the clearest and most important questions.
-Here are the 7 best internal communications survey questions to supercharge your survey.
+To get good quality data from an internal communication survey, make sure you’re only asking the most important questions.
+Here are the 7 best internal communication survey questions to ask.

 1. How do you currently get information about the company?